Frequently Asked QuestionsThis information will help answer all of your questions.

 How Bad are the Unpaved Roads?

-The unpaved roads on the Fools Classic are maintained public roads, suitable for daily vehicle use; they just are not sealed with asphalt or other paving material.
-Most of the roads are packed dirt, packed gravel, or hardscrabble, but some of them have loose gravel and quite a few ruts.
+The unpaved roads on the Fools Classic are public roadways, suitable for daily vehicle use; they just are not sealed with asphalt or other paving material.
+Some of the roads are packed dirt, packed gravel, or hardscrabble, but many of them have loose gravel, significant potholes, and quite a few ruts.

 What Type of Bike Should I Ride?

-The course is suitable for the use of standard road bikes.
+The course is suitable for road bikes, but tires wider than 23 mm are highly suggested to improve traction, comfort, and to reduce the likelihood of punctures.
 Since the course is 79 miles long, and only ca. 25% of it is unpaved roads, we do not recommend the use of mountain or hybrid bikes.
 The course is not suitable for time trial or triathlon bikes, which are prohibited.

 Should I use a Cyclocross Bike?

 Cyclocross bikes are welcome, but certainly not required.
-Keep in mind that cross bikes are no stronger than road bikes; they are just designed to offer better clearance for wider tires and mud.
-If you use a cyclocross bike, please consider what tires you use, as 85% of the course is on paved roads, so knobbies will be slow.
+Keep in mind that cross bikes are not stronger than road bikes; they are just designed to offer better clearance for wider tires and mud.
+If you use a cyclocross bike, please consider what tires you use, as ca 75% of the course is on paved roads, so knobbies will be slow.

 Can I use a Fixed Gear Bike?